nuzcraft/RLTut_Python3/README.md

 OH SHIT, the next part has us remove that reference...we'll see what the damage is...no damage!
 Whew!
 Onwards to some actual good and new development.

+Heyo, adding in the saving and loading was a bit fun!
+We also refactored and added a title screen which makes things look and feel way better.
+Towards the end of the chapter I skimped a bit on some unit tests around loading saves...hopefully that doesn't come back to bite me!
+It feels really good to have this section finished and I'm looking forward to the end of the tutorial!
+I already have some ideas for taking the finished product and giving it a new theme and features.

 ## Part 9 Dev Notes

 ### Ranged Scrolls and Targeting